jdrews/logstation/README.md

 * Call `java -jar logstation.jar` again to start it
 * Navigate to `127.0.0.1:8080` to start tailing

-Can also use `-c your-logstation.conf` arguement
+Can also use `-c your-logstation.conf` argument

 #### logstation.conf example ####